sstur/nbit/README.md

 Some of those examples might seem a bit boilerplatey for a hello world, but there's some important ergonomic design decisions with the `defineRoutes()` and `attachRoutes()` paradigm, as well as the fact that each route handler takes exactly one input (request) and returns exactly one result.

-// TODO: Add more examples

-Everything from middleware (which we call context) to body parsers to request params is fully typed, out of the box, using TypeScript's powerful type inference so you don't need to write type annotations everywhere.
+Everything from context to body parsers to request params is fully typed, out of the box, using TypeScript's powerful type inference so you don't need to write type annotations everywhere.

 ```ts
 const routes = defineRoutes((app) => [